mrdcvlsc/om_crypt/README.md

 # om_crypt
-a simple encryption-decryption function inspired by, or might be similar to otp-encryption (Java,C++ and Javascript), see the web app demo
+a simple symmetric encryption-decryption function(Java,C++ and Javascript), see the web app demo

 ### DEMO